Select Page

 Special Education Volunteer Advocates (SEVA)

-Increasing the number of underserved families who can be provided with in-person support
+Increasing the number of underserved families who are provided with in-person support.

-Enhancing the capacity of SPAN Resource Parents to support families preparing for and at IEP meetings and building the knowledge and skills of families and youth to advocate on their own behalf.
+We are enhancing the capacity of SPAN Resource Parents to support families during IEP meetings while building the knowledge and skills of families and youth to strengthen their advocacy.

 SEVA helps by: